South Seas – General Information

 Fishing:

 The hotels Beachcomber Travelodge, Fijian, Korolevu Beach and Regent of Fiji operate fully equipped deep-sea fishing boats.
-Waterskiing and horse riding are also possible.
+Water skiing and horse riding are also possible.

 Golf: